Faces of working capital: the human impact of empowering small and midsize businesses

 When your suppliers have good cash flow, they can afford to support their communities and smaller causes

-SMEs support local charities from sponsoring little leagues to small organisations with big goals.
+SMEs support local charities from sponsoring little leagues to small organizations with big goals.
 But before SMEs can help others, they have to be stable themselves.

 Sunday Afternoons’ community and charitable giving efforts are a successful example.
 From a product and marketing partnership with the International Dark Sky Association’s work to preserve the night skies, to helping fund She Jumps, a nonprofit devoted to educating women and girls about the outdoors, Sunday Afternoons cultivates authentic charitable partners who share their brand values.